dmitrycello/yaglpp/assets/DETAILS.md

 ## DETAILS
 [&nwarr; README](../README.md)

 This section outlines specific traits of glpp library.
-As it was mentionned before, glpp is a C++ gear for the OpenGL API, and most of its assets do the same as API assets:
+As it was mentionned before, glpp is a C++ gear for the OpenGL API, and most of its assets do the same as the API assets:
 ```
 void glUniform3fv(GLint location, GLsizei count, const GLfloat *value);
 ```